 Skip to main content

-ISRI gratefully acknowledges funding received from the U.S. Commerce Department’s Market Development Cooperator Program to promote ISRI Specifications and U.S. exports of recycled materials.
+ReMA gratefully acknowledges funding received from the U.S. Commerce Department’s Market Development Cooperator Program to promote ReMA’s ISRI Specifications and U.S. exports of recycled materials.

 Guidelines for

-ISRI Specifications are intended to assist members in the buying and selling of their materials and products.
+ReMA’s ISRI Specifications are intended to assist members in the buying and selling of their materials and products.
+In April 2024, ISRI rebranded to the Recycled Materials Industry (ReMA).
+The Specifications remain the same and only the name ReMA has been added to the title.

 These specifications are derived from many sectors of the metals, paper stock, plastics, glass, and electronics industries and are constructed to represent the quality or composition of the materials bought and sold in the industry.
 The specifications are internationally accepted and are used throughout the world to trade the various commodities.